 The program will explore the Germans´ state of mind 30 years after reunification and investigate the many ways in which the city of Berlin has changed in its role as Germany´s capital.

 Participants will also learn about and discuss continuing changes within the European Union and their impact on Germany.

 For the first time this year, the Berlin Capital Program will feature a three-workday (five overnights) extension for a limited number of participants.
 It allows additional time to follow up on meetings from the program week, conduct independent research, and further take advantage of the Fulbright experience.
 Participation in the extension is determined through the application process, with an additional section on the application to complete.

-The participants will depart from the U.S. on Saturday, November 11, 2017 in order to arrive in Berlin on Sunday, November 12, 2017.
+Participants will depart from the U.S. on Friday, May 28 in order to arrive in Berlin on Saturday, May 29, 2021.

-The award benefits include program costs including round-trip transportation from the U.S. to Germany and back, hotel accommodation (single rooms, incl. breakfast), several meals, local transportation and health insurance coverage during the seminar.
+The award benefits cover program costs, including round-trip transportation between the U.S. and Germany, hotel accommodation (single room, incl. breakfast), several meals, local transportation and health insurance coverage during the seminar.

 or a Master’s student in the field of journalism or communications at a U.S. university,